 In order to track your students’ data over time and accurately show you how scores change, Copilot needs a way to recognize and distinguish between the students in your class — and across multiple classes on a team.
 To facilitate this, teachers set up rosters of students for their classes.

 PERTS strongly recommends that you use students’ school email addresses as their Roster IDs.
 This will make it easier for students to remember their Roster ID, and it will prevent ID conflicts (where two teachers on the same team inadvertently use the same ID for different students, resulting in garbled results).

 Educators using the PERTS Copilot platform typically organize themselves onto teams.
-However, sometimes you may want to group several teams together into a community so that you can monitor and support progress across all of them.
-For example, say that 24 teachers at the same middle school are all participating in the Engagement Project.
+However, sometimes an instructional leader or coach may want to group several teams together into a community so that they can monitor and support progress across all of them.
+For example, say that 24 teachers at the same middle school are all using Copilot.
 They form three separate teams of 8 teachers — one corresponding to each grade level.
-If the school’s principal and instructional coaches would like to track progress across all three teams, the best way to do that would be put them into a community.
+If an instructional leader or coach would like to track progress across all three teams, the best way to do that would be to group those teams into a community.

 When a team joins a community, it gives the community’s administrator(s) the same permission over its team settings and reports data as are granted to the team’s captain.